San Buenaventura State Beach

 Several special events take place in this place, such as the Pirate Festival, triathlon, the "Seaside Invitational" cross country meet, the State Junior Lifeguards Program that is held each summer, and volleyball tournaments.

 The nesting of the Snowy plover is monitored here, and temporary informational/warning signs and fences (or ropes) are erected near nest sites during the breeding season.
-To help in the recovery of the bird, nonnative vegetation that threatens the beach habitat has been removed, and beach goers are educated as to the sensitive nature of the area to dunes and other sandy areas.
+To help in the recovery of the bird, nonnative vegetation that threatens the beach habitat has been removed, and beachgoers are educated on the sensitive nature of the dunes and other sandy areas.